 Wallow among schools of jacks in either Dive and Trek or Twin Rocks.
 Almost everywhere you can find butterflyfishes, angelfishes, spadefishes, surgeonfishes, rabbitfishes, scats, Moorish idols, damselfishes, snappers, barracudas, mackerels, needlefishes, groupers, hawkfishes, sweetlips, puffers, cardinalfishes, and more.

 Most dive resorts in Anilao are some of the best beginner diving Philippines resorts perfect for scuba diving holidays for beginners.
 Batangas beach resorts are well versed to lead guests on a blackwater dive.
 Boats usually set a 33-meter line with strong lights 10 meters apart complemented with expert dive guides to give you a glimpse of creatures you probably already know, however, at their larval state.

-Malapascua in Cebu is the most famous diving spot in the Philippines for the pelagic thresher sharks.
+Malapascua diving in Cebu is the most famous diving spot in the Philippines for the pelagic thresher sharks.
 Thresher sharks are typically deep-sea sharks and spend most of their time deep underwater.
-Take note, however, that only in Malapascua do they go shallow enough among recreational diving depths on almost a guaranteed basis for divers to see.
+Take note, however, that only in Malapascua Cebu diving spots do they go shallow enough among recreational diving depths on almost a guaranteed basis for divers to see.

 Here are some important things you have to think about this special dive during your Cebu tour package:

 The use of strobes and video lights for either photography or videography are not allowed.
 While it has not been proven that lights may harm the sharks' eyes, lights could possibly scare them away.